Ty Keough: National and Olympic teams

 In 1979, Keough entered the national team.
-His first cap came in a February 3, 1979 loss to the Soviet Union.
+His first cap came in a February 3, 1979, loss to the Soviet Union.
 He also began playing for the U.S. Olympic team as it began qualification for the 1980 Summer Olympics to be held in Moscow.
 Qualifications continued into 1980 and the U.S. ultimately qualified for the games, its first qualification since the 1972 Summer Olympics.
 However, President Jimmy Carter declared that the United States would boycott the games after the Soviet Union invaded Afghanistan.
 Despite this disappointment, Keough continued to play for the senior team through the rest of the year.
-His last game with the team came in a November 9, 1980 loss to Mexico.
+His last game with the team came in a November 9, 1980, loss to Mexico.
 Over his two years with the national team, he earned eight caps.

 Coaching

-After retiring from playing, Keough entered the coaching ranks with Washington University in his home town of St. Louis.
-He succeeded Joe Carenza, Jr., in 1986.
+After retiring from playing, Keough entered the coaching ranks with Washington University in his hometown of St. Louis.
+He succeeded Joe Carenza Jr., in 1986.
 Over the next eleven seasons, he compiled a 136–47–17 record before resigning in 1997 to devote his time to his broadcast career.
 While no longer coaching at the university level, Keough remains in coaching as part of the staff of the Northwest Soccer Camp.